MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## Kubernetes version upgrade path in AKS engine v0.71.0

-You can find the current version and upgrade version in the following table for Azure Stack Hub.
-Don't follow the `aks-engine get-versions` command since the command one also includes the versions supported in global Azure.
-The following version and upgrade table applies to the AKS engine cluster in Azure Stack Hub.
+You can find the current version and upgrade version for Azure Stack Hub in the following table.
+This table applies to the AKS engine cluster in Azure Stack Hub.
+Don't use the `aks-engine get-versions` command, which returns versions supported in global Azure as well as in Azure Stack Hub.<!--I simplified this paragraph, replaced globally.
+The extra words and distance between table references make it unclear which table the second sentence refers to.-->

 | Current version                                       | Upgrade available     |
 |-------------------------------------------------------|-----------------------|